-To build your own application, you should always start with one of the supplied sample workspaces and projects.
-Therefore, select an embOS workspace as described in chapter First steps and modify the project to fit your needs.
-Using an embOS start project as starting point has the advantage that all necessary files are included and all settings for the project are already done.
+To build your own application, you should always start with one of the supplied sample projects.
+Therefore, select and build an embOS workspace as described in First steps on page 9 and modify the project to fit your needs.
+Using a sample project as starting point has the advantage that all necessary files are included and all settings for the project are already done.